atrn/ridl/README.md

 ## What ridl doesn't do

-Being based on Go means ridl has no unions and offers no direct support for interface versioning.
+Using Go as the definition language means ridl is restricted to what Go's type specifications.
+That means there are no unions (also called _variant records_, _sum types_ and _enums_ in some languages), no direct support for interface versioning and no support for the directory expression of enumerated values.

+Unions and versioning are left to end-users but ridl does recognize the Go idiom for defining C-style enumerated types and generates a data model that allows templates to "undo" the Go-style representation.

 ## Interface Descriptions